slashdevslashurandom/gxter/README.md

 ASCII-like encoding with select extended characters added afterwards, and some characters replaced with button or HUD icons.
 GTA SA's EFIGS release uses a Windows-1252 encoding.
 Other releases of the games may use different encodings.

+GTA III and VC expect strings in each `TKEY` to be sorted by string name ASCIIbetically, relying on a binary search to retrieve each string.
+GTA SA does the same, but sorts by hash instead of string name.
+When exporting a new GXT file, the data offsets will reflect the order of the strings in the text file, while the `TKEY` entries will always be sorted as the game expects it.

 ## Text File Format